skatejs/skatejs/docs/recipes/design-patterns/README.md

 # Design Patterns

-Every Library or technology has it's desing patterns.
+Every Library or technology has its desing patterns.

-This chapter describes common patterns used in web components development via Skate
+This chapter describes common patterns used in Web Component development via Skate.